Publication/Presentation Highlights (see CV for more; Profiles at left include many full texts):

 Conference Proceedings, Virtually Queer: Subjectivity Across Gender Boundaries in Second Life - revisited.
 Digital Performativity: Generative Directions in Gender and Performance Studies, Southern States Communication Association, Memphis, April 2010.

-My life-work history embraces a wide range of activities, from conducting mechanical engineering and statistical process control in the manufacturing industry to teaching Theatre for junior-high schoolers.
-I've taught Creative Writing and Public Speaking to community college students and Computer Essentials to senior citizens; performed troubleshooting on interactive laserdisc-based training systems in Florida's prisons; edited newsletters for various organizations; coded graphical user interfaces from scratch; and ridden in firetrucks during job-task analysis projects.
-I've been honored with awards for academic papers, machinima, weird fiction, scholarly achievement, and quality performance.
-My photography has been used by the Nature Conservancy, the Tampa Tribune, and Wikipedia, and I've played lead roles in community theatre productions and performed live readings of my own works.
+Earlier in my career I bounced around a wide variety of work experiences, from conducting mechanical engineering and statistical process control in the manufacturing industry to teaching Theatre for junior-high schoolers.
+I've taught Creative Writing and Public Speaking to community college students and Computer Essentials to senior citizens; performed troubleshooting on interactive laserdisc-based training systems in Florida's prisons; edited newsletters for nonprofit organizations; coded graphical user interfaces from scratch; and ridden in firetrucks during job-task analysis projects.
+Along the way, I've been honored with awards for academic papers, machinima, weird fiction, scholarly achievement, and quality performance.
+My photography has been used by the Nature Conservancy, the Tampa Tribune, and Wikipedia.

-I live in Tallahassee with my wife, a university librarian and fellow craft-beer aficionado.
+I live in Tallahassee with my wife, a university librarian who shares my interest in travel, nature, live music, and craft beer.
 She, my two daughters, and my grandchildren are the best things that ever happened to me.
-Whenever possible, I am near, in, or under the water.
+Whenever possible, I am near, on, in, or under the water.

 Campus images from personal Flickr stream: